roddhjav/apparmor.d/docs/security/ecosystem.md

 **Architecture**

-Despite its diversity, only two major system architecture exists in the Linux ecosystem:
+Despite its diversity, only two major system architectures exist in the Linux ecosystem:

-1. **Purposed built systems** such as embedded systems or servers that are designed to run a limited set of tasks and thus that can *easily* support strict and limited security policies.
+1. **Purpose-built systems** such as embedded systems or servers that are designed to run a limited set of tasks and thus that can *easily* support strict and limited security policies.
 2. **General purpose systems** such as desktops Linux that are designed to run anything, anyhow.

-We note there is trend in the Linux world toward purposed built systems even for desktop usage.
+We note there is a trend in the Linux world toward purpose-built systems even for desktop usage.

 **Security consideration**

-Due to the diversity of use case and users in the Linux ecosystem, no particular security requirements/ minimum standard can be assumed for applications or users.
-However, some general hypothesis can be made:
+Due to the diversity of use cases and users in the Linux ecosystem, no particular security requirements/ minimum standard can be assumed for applications or users.
+However, some general hypotheses can be made:

 - Open ecosystem, immense, enforced by package maintainer and distributions
 - Any language present, secure or not, past and future